TABLE OF CONTENTS

 Don’t be discouraged if your prospect is not committing to a second meeting.
 There could be other factors in play that are preventing them from continuing the discussion, such as looking at alternative solutions or relaying information to other stakeholders.

-In cases such as this, ask your prospective client if there’s anything that is making them hesitant from considering your solution or if there’s any product concerns that you could help to alleviate.
+In cases such as this, ask your prospective client if there’s anything that is making them hesitant from considering your solution or if there are any product concerns that you could help to alleviate.
 Getting a straight answer from them can help you to determine if they’re ready to move down the funnel.

 If the follow-up is not confirmed by the end of your meeting, you can still carry the relationship forward by sending your prospect a follow-up email.